vitrus/simple-mysql-compare/README.md

 ### Installation

 1. Download or checkout the sources
-2. Supply your database information in config.php
+2. Create a `config.php` (use config.php.dist as template)
-3. Point your browser towards the index.php
+3. Point your browser towards the `index.php`

 ### Why I wrote this tool